Why Excel Fails Uganda Landlords: Switch to Property Management Software

 When that file contains tenant ID numbers, contact details, payment histories, and lease terms, it is a document that needs to be handled with far more security than a shared Google Drive folder or a WhatsApp forward allows.

 Beyond security, there is the practical problem of version control.
 If three people are working with different versions of the same spreadsheet, you do not have one source of truth.
-You have three competing sets of data — and at the end of the month, someone has to reconcile them.
-That reconciliation is always manual, always time-consuming, and always error-prone.
+You have three competing sets of data, and at the end of the month someone has to reconcile them by hand.
+That reconciliation is where the next error gets in.

 Problem #4: Your Spreadsheet Cannot Remind Anyone of Anything